 We even have bilingual teachers on staff for students who don’t speak English as a first language.
 Our international students on I-20 visas add to the racial and socioeconomic diversity of our campus, which is fairly evenly spread with the population composed of 30% African American students, 30% Hispanic students, 30% Caucasian students, and 10% of students coming from other nationalities.
 Students from lower-income families are also an important part of our school, which is why we have several scholarships and financial aid opportunities to help them attend classes.

-Our Private High School Gets Students Ready for the Real World
+Our Private Upper (High) School Gets Students Ready for the Real World

-Since high school is the last stop before the "real world," it's imperative to choose the right one.
+Since upper school is the last stop before the "real world," it's imperative to choose the right one.
 Tampa Bay Christian Academy is perfect for families who are looking for a private high school where their children will be college-ready with Biblical and Christian worldviews.
-Our high school is part of our Upper School, where we offer programs for college prep, gifted students, students with learning disabilities, and dual enrollment, all of which lead to full diplomas.
-We encourage our students to learn at their own unique paces and earn college credits while still in high school, sometimes without leaving campus.
-High school students even have the added benefit of events to socialize with their fellow students, like our senior trip and annual junior-senior banquet.
+Our upper school offers programs for college prep, gifted students, students with learning disabilities, and dual enrollment, all of which lead to full diplomas.
+We encourage our students to learn at their own unique paces and earn college credits, sometimes without leaving campus.
+Upper school students even have the added benefit of events to socialize with their fellow students, like our senior trip and annual junior-senior banquet.

 Our school has a small student-to-teacher ratio, and we provide programs to meet every need, ranging from ESE to Gifted and everything in between.
 Many of our teachers are bilingual, allowing us to assist students who speak languages other than English, and we're happy to provide an I-20 to students holding an F1 visa.
 Students from low-income families can apply for scholarships and other financial aid opportunities, and students with IEPs and learning challenges thrive in our Success Program.
 Many are eligible for the McKay or Gardiner Scholarships, so they’ll have access to the financial resources they need to attend college.

-Preparing Students for the Future at Our Christian High School
+Preparing Students for the Future at Our Christian Upper School

 We believe that a relationship with Christ is an essential part of a child's education, and we reinforce this belief using several different methods.
 All of our students are required to study the Bible as a core subject, and it is integrated into our other classes, as well.
 Community service, daily devotions, overnight retreats, and weekly chapels combine to enhance the academic curriculum and Christian faith.
 Unlike some other private high schools, we practice the Christian tenet of welcoming as many families as we can from every part of the world, regardless of their beliefs, religion, or economic status.
 Our school is accredited by the CSF and SACS to cover everything that our public school counterparts do (and more).